 For a discussion of our potential risks and uncertainties, see the information under the heading "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017.
-There have been no significant changes from the risk factors previously disclosed in our Annual Report.
+There have been no significant changes from the risk factors previously disclosed in our Annual Report, except with respect to the recent change in our status as a "controlled company" as defined by Rule 5615(c) of the Nasdaq rules.